andriysinclair/EVforecaster/ReadMe.md

    - `day_eul_2002-2023.tab`
    - `household_eul_2002-2023.tab`

-2. CD into the root directory and Import `EVforecaster`.
+2. CD into the root directory, start a Python session and Import `EVforecaster`.

 ```python
 from EVforecaster.EVforecasterUser import EVforecaster